raaaimund/raaaimund.github.io/_posts/2016-08-25-using-custom-structs-with-zumero.md

   * decimal in C#
   * for example in MSSQL DECIMAL(10, 6) you have to use the scale of Math.Pow(10, 6) to encode it to long and decode it from long

-The [ZSS App Generator (ZAG)][2]{:target="_blank"} generates code for encoding and decoding these data types for you, but if you have only more than one
-Guid, DateTime or decimal property in your model, your code is getting bigger and bigger.
+The [ZSS App Generator (ZAG)][2]{:target="_blank"} is a great tool to get insights and it generates code for encoding and decoding these data types for you, but if you have only more than one Guid, DateTime or decimal property in your model, your code is getting bigger and bigger.
 For a simple Guid property the following code is generated.

 {% highlight ruby %}